 - Other vegetables ideas are zucchini, eggplant, cauliflower, paneer, tomatoes, cabbage, corn, red bell pepper (capsicum), or spinach.

-- Seafood or chicken pakoras are also tasty.
+- Seafood, chicken, or even tofu pakoras are also tasty.

 - If you do not have chickpea flour (besan), substitute a 50/50 mix of all-purpose flour and cornstarch makes a good substitution, though I do encourage you to find besan if you can.

-- Pakoras are best eaten hot out of the oil, or they lose their crispness.
+- Pakoras are best eaten hot out of the oil, as they lose their crispness.

-- A candy or deep-frying thermometer comes in handy here, but not absolutely necessary.
+- A candy or deep-frying thermometer comes in handy here but is not absolutely necessary.

 - Additional flavorings to play around with: